buiquanghuy23103/note-to-myself/README.md

     name: /an unexpected error/i
 });
 ```
+## NodeJS

+* Use [express-generator-typescript](https://www.npmjs.com/package/express-generator-typescript) to generate a basic NodeJS template with TypeScript.

+* Use [bcrypt](https://github.com/kelektiv/node.bcrypt.js) to generate password hashes.

+* Use [express-async-error](https://github.com/davidbanham/express-async-errors) to eliminate try/catch blocks.
+Because of the library, we do not need the next(exception) call anymore.
+The library handles everything under the hood.
+If an exception occurs in an async route, the execution is automatically passed to the error handling middleware.

 ## C programming
 ### Memory leak
 * Memory leak means that you lose the location of the allocated memory and you'll never able to free it anymore.
 The best way to combat memory leaks is to make sure that you always free allocated memory at the end of the pointer's scope, for example the end of a function.